wcmc-its/ReCiter/README.md

 ### Technological stack
 Key technologies include:
-- ReCiter stores data about researchers and publications in **DynamoDB**, which can be hosted on Amazon AWS on installed locally.
+- ReCiter stores data about researchers and publications in **DynamoDB**, which can be hosted on Amazon AWS or installed locally.
 - Its main computation logic is written in **Java**.
 - It employs the **Spring Framework**, a Java-based application framework designed to manage RESTful web services and server requests.
 - ReCiter uses **Swagger**, a toolset that provides a user interface with helpful cues for how to interact with the application's RESTful APIs.